1. The Mineral Pyrite Fools Gold

 More Interesting Facts About Pyrite

-The name pyrite originates from the Greek word pyr meaning fire because when struck against metal or another hard surface it sparks.
+The name pyrite originates from the Greek word pyr meaning fire.
+When struck with a hard stone or steel, tiny pieces break away which react with oxygen to create burning hot sparks.
 This was one of the earliest methods used by man to create fire.
-Interestingly the wheel-lock gun developed around the year 1500 was ignited by spinning a spring-loaded steel wheel against a small piece of pyrite in order to generate sparks.
+Interestingly the wheel-lock gun developed around the year 1500 was ignited by spinning a spring-loaded steel wheel against a small piece of pyrite to generate sparks.
 The sparks then ignited the gunpowder which ignited the charge in the gun's barrel.

 Pyrite Healing Properties

 In crystal healing the properties of the mineral pyrite revolve around strength, protection and energy.
-Widely used as an energy shield pyrite blocks negative energy and prevents positive energy from escaping from the physical body and aura.
+Widely used for shielding purposes pyrite blocks negative energy and prevents positive energy from escaping from the physical body and aura.
 It strengthens confidence and masculinity and is said to be helpful for psychosomatic related issues.
 The energy of pyrite stimulates enthusiasm, eases anxiety and helps combat frustration.
 It's a great crystal to have on your desk because it prevents a sluggish mood, combats fatigue and energises the environment.